Discover how you can keep connected to Cambridge from the comfort of your home.

 Colleges have always been key to the Cambridge experience and are often where the firmest of friendships are made.
 Many Colleges have created a range of online resources to help you stay connected to your College community.
 These range from updates on College pets, to choir performances, to tours of the gardens.

-Matthew Moss (St John's 1990), Director of External Relations and Development at Homerton, describes how they have attempted to “replicate the intellectual breadth and serendipity of a Cambridge College in noughts and ones” through the Homersphere, a new website to keep the dispersed community together.
+Matthew Moss (St John's 1990), Director of External Relations and Development at Homerton, describes how they have attempted to “replicate the intellectual breadth and serendipity of a Cambridge College in noughts and ones” through the Homersphere, a website to keep the dispersed community together.

 "Lockdown has tried hard to kill serendipity, but that’s the whole reason Colleges are such brilliant inventions, so we're not taking it lying down,” says Moss.
-“The Homersphere is a new online-only magazine – articles, audio and video too – by our researchers, written for students and alumni.
+“The Homersphere is an online-only magazine – articles, audio and video too – by our researchers, written for students and alumni.
 It offers topics from VE Day to AI via David Foster Wallace, the foundation of Israel, Boris Johnson's Churchillian rhetoric, and the risks of DIY plumbing in a pandemic.
 Come for the poetry, stay for the mad painting of non-crepuscularity in the tropics.
 Learn something you didn't intend."

 And finally, until the University can welcome you back in person, don’t forget you can still visit Cambridge virtually.
 Although the days of wandering around the Fitzwilliam Museum or strolling through a college forecourt feel a far cry from our present-day reality, there are plenty of virtual tours of the University, Colleges, museums and gardens online, so you can still take that trip down memory lane wherever you may be in the world.